 The weather changes rapidly in Lofoten, so it is a good idea to study the weather forecast before hiking.
 Warm clothes is recommended, especially on longer trips.
 Lofoten Turlag can also offer you more information about trips at the Norwegian Trekking Association. www.turistforeningen.no/english/ They also organize trips you can attend.
-Please see www.lofoten-turlag.no or contact the tourist informations in Lofoten for more information about planned trips.
+Please see www.lofoten-turlag.no.
+We also recommend you to book an organised hike with a proffesional guide, please see your options here.

 Always when planning hikes in Lofoten we recommend you to buy a map with marked trails.
 Even if you are well-trained and an eager hiker, the Lofoten mountains can be rough and not alwas as easy at they seem!
 If you want to get a guided hike, please see our offers HERE.Do you need maps?
 Buy maps HERE